 Attorney and Banker

-Edmund Batten was the youngest of the three sons of lawyer Nathaniel Butler Batten (1712-1784) of Thornfalcon, near Taunton, by his second wife Ann Adams.
-In 1772 Edmund was articled to his father and by 1775 his father had moved to Yeovil.
+Edmund Batten was the youngest of the three sons of lawyer Nathaniel Butler Batten (1712-1784) of Yeovil and Thornfalcon, near Taunton, by his second wife Ann Adams.
+Certainly by 1745 his father had begun his law practice in Yeovil and in 1772 Edmund was articled to him.

 Edmund Batten was, like his father and brothers Robert and Nathaniel, a solicitor and a member of the Inner Temple, London.
 The Universal British Directory of 1791 listed Edmund Batten as one of the four Yeovil solicitors, the others being Samuel Watts the elder, George Proctor Upton and William Lambert White.
 He was listed as a subscriber to the Rev. John Collinson’s “The History and Antiquities in the County of Somerset” of 1791 and was listed as a subscriber to William Hull’s “History of the Glove Trade” of 1834.
 He eventually became a banker in partnership with Sparkes and Baker, solicitors of Crewkerne and Chard.
 It is most likely that Hollands House was built for him as his residence.
 Batten owned several properties in Yeovil, including the Sun Inn in Grope Lane (today's Wine Street).